Panagiotis-INS/VulnHub-Writeups/README.md

 # VulnHub-Writeups
-This is a collection of Machine Writeups from VulnHub
+This is a collection of Writeups for Machines/Boxes/VMs from VulnHub